Guide to Tax Codes

 If the employee doesn't have a P45 (even if they are expecting one soon)

-It is fairly common that an employee will present a P45 after the P46 has been processed.
-As long as you haven't received a new tax code direct from HMRC, you should process the P45 in time for the next pay date.
-You should use the new tax code and send the P45 details to HMRC.
+It is fairly common that an employee will present a P45 after they have been paid for the first time.
+As long as you haven't received a new tax code directly from HMRC, you should follow HMRC's rules for dealing with the P45 in time for the next pay date - see the HMRC website for the latest guidance.

 What the number part of the code means